espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## OpenOCD Server

-The user can start or stop the OpenOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the Visual Studio Code status bar.
+you can start or stop the OpenOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the Visual Studio Code status bar.
 The output is shown in menu `View` -> `Output` -> `OpenOCD`.
 By default it will be launched using localhost, port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for Gdb.

 Before using the OpenOCD server, you need to set the proper values for OpenOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
 You can choose a specific board listed in OpenOCD using **ESP-IDF: Select OpenOCD Board Configuration**.

-> **NOTE:** The user can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
+> **NOTE:** you can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
 Please review [ESP-IDF Settings](../SETTINGS.md) to see how to modify these configuration settings.

 The resulting OpenOCD server launch command looks like this: `openocd -d${idf.openOcdDebugLevel} -f ${idf.openOcdConfigs} ${idf.openOcdLaunchArgs}`.
-The `idf.openOcdDebugLevel` is a number used to define the OpenOCD Log Level (0-4) and `idf.openOcdLaunchArgs` is a string array of any custom openOCD launch arguments the user wants to use.
+The `idf.openOcdDebugLevel` is a number used to define the OpenOCD Log Level (0-4) and `idf.openOcdLaunchArgs` is a string array of any custom openOCD launch arguments you wants to use.

 ## Partition Table Tree